Installing Apache Tomcat on Ubuntu 9.04 (Jaunty)

 Apache Tomcat is an “ open source software implementation of the Java Servlet and JavaServer Pages technologies.”
 You may choose to use either the OpenJDK implementation or the Sun Microsystems implementation of Java when installing Tomcat.

-Before beginning this guide we assume that you’ve completed the getting started guide.
+Before beginning this guide we assume that you’ve completed the Setting Up and Securing a Compute Instance.
 If you are new to Linux server administration, we recommend considering the beginner’s guide, and the article concerning systems administration basics.
 We also assume you’re logged into your Linode via SSH as root for this guide.

 Choose and Install Java Implementation